Timecop (franchise): Timecop 2: The Berlin Decision (2003)

 Timecop 2 was directed by Steve Boyum and written by Gary Scott Thompson.
 Van Damme did not return—the lead role was instead fulfilled by Jason Scott Lee.
 Lee plays TEC agent Ryan Chung, who has to stop Brandon Miller, the head of an agency supervising TEC, who intends to change history by assassinating Adolf Hitler in 1940.
 The film was released in 2003 directly to home video.

 Future

 In 2014, The Hollywood Reporter wrote that Universal Studios was developing a reboot of Timecop due to the success of the 2012 time travelling film Looper.
 Richardson was to be the executive producer.
+Universal was reportedly throwing into development a remake of Timecop, the 1994 Jean-Claude Van Damme time travel action movie.

+Marc Shmuger would produce the film via his Universal-based Global Produce banner alongside Tom McNulty.

+It is still unclear whether the reboot is still in development.

 Television

 Timecop (1997–1998)

 Following the film's success, American Broadcasting Company ordered a series based on Timecop.
 They agreed to produce 13 episodes on a $15 million budget.
 Universal Television produced the resulting series, using the same title as the film.
 Mark Verheiden wrote the screenplay for the pilot.

 The show was first aired in 1997.
 None of the cast or characters from the film reprised their roles in the series.
 Ted King starred in a breakout role as TEC agent Jack Logan (a character later used in the novels) who hunts down rogue travelers and brings them to justice before they can alter the past.
 Due to low ratings and poor advertising, the series was cut short after less than a season, and only nine out of the thirteen episodes were aired.